 You guys know how much I love everything from the Tuscan Brand dedicated to sustainability, hiring artisans to create items from durable paper that resembles leather and can be washed.
 This Chianti-wine-colored cooler is the perfect gift for anyone who appreciates keeping their wine/champagne chilled on the go (I bring this on picnics – make sure to get this too!).
 This ice cube version is also super cool (pun intended) and easy to pack!

-Not all holiday gift boxes that feature food are that exciting, which is why I usually only purchase from places that I know go out of their way to source quality artisanal products that are hard for me to find myself.
-Curious Appetite is one of those people you certainly can trust, and her holiday culinary box includes up to 11 specialties from small producers in Italy: Gold extruded smoked spaghetti, Sicilian pistachio panettone, NEWLY pressed fresh Tuscan extra virgin olive oil from Fiesole (outside Florence) aged balsamic vinegar from Modena IGP, truffle cracker bites and more!
-Plus, she throws in detailed fact sheets and a recipe to make a gourmet pasta at home!
+Not all holiday gift boxes that feature food are that exciting, which is why I usually only purchase from places that I know go out of their way to source quality Italian-made products that are hard for me to find myself.
+Curious Appetite is one of those people you certainly can trust, and this holiday culinary box is a must have for those who appreciate high quality Tuscan extra virgin olive oil and seasonal goodies with an emphasis on Tuscany peppered with specialties like Sicilian pistachios.
+The box includes a pistachio panettone from artisanal bakers, organic extra virgin olive oil grown and pressed in Fiesole, aged specialty Pienza Pecorino cheese hard to find in the states and more!
+These boxes come with printed recipes and written fact sheets to explain every bit- like a food tour in a box!

 For the Person Who Appreciates Experiences